geotrip/AtollIslandsInGEE/README.md

 var classifier = ee.Classifier.svm();
 ```

-To train the selected classifier, call the .train() function on it.
+To train the selected classifier, call the *train()* function on it.
 The required arguments are the input training features (the training data generated by the code snippet above), the class property (whatever property contains the class code) and the input properties (in this case the bands of the NDSV image being classified).

 ```javascript
 // Train the chosen classifier